lamisab/git-info/README.md

-# git-info
+--# git-info

 ---
 ## INSPECT & COMPARE

-- git log
+- git log:

-       -- show the commit history for the currently active branch
+       --  *Show the commit history for the currently active branch.*

-- git log branchB..branchA
+- git log branchB..branchA:

-	-- show the commits on branchA that are not on branchB
+       -- *Show the commits on branchA that are not on branchB.*

-- git diff branchB...branchA
+- git diff branchB...branchA:

-	-- show the diff of what is in branchA that is not in branchB
+	--  *Show the diff of what is in branchA that is not in branchB.*
-- git show
+- git show :

-	-- Shows one or more objects (blobs, trees, tags and commits).
+	--  *Shows one or more objects (blobs, trees, tags and commits).*